1.4 Personal Protective Equipment

 Further information can be found in the Gloves literature review.

-Aprons must be:
+Aprons should be:

 Sterile surgical gowns must be: